dylanrandle/lstm-timeseries/README.md

 This was made as I was initially learning how to use Tensorflow.

-Future:
+Future Work:
   * Get more data
   * Implement gradient clipping and exponential learning rate decay
   * Visualize predictions
   * Tune hyperparameters